2. Progestin-only birth control pills (“mini-pills”)

 • treatment of hormonal deficiency and cancer;

-There are a lot of hormonal preparations in the world.
-Consider hormonal contraceptives and women's health, which are widely used in gynecology.
-A full list of titles and prices can be seen at the end of the article.
+There are a huge number of hormonal drugs in the world.
+Let's consider hormonal drugs for contraception and women's health, which are widely used in gynecology.
+A complete list of names and prices can be seen at the end of the article.

 Hormonal contraceptives are: